Japanese & French Citizenship

 Hiromi Omura was born in Tokyo, Japan.
 After obtaining her Master of Arts in singing at the Tokyo National University of Fine Arts and Music, she moved to Italy, training in Mantua and Milan.
 She then transferred to France to join the Opera Studio CNIPAL in Marseille.

 She was the 1st prize winner in the Concours International d’Opéra de Marseille (2001), and won prizes in international competitions such as the Concours International de chant de Paris(Paris), Belvedere Competition (Vienna), Concorso Ismaele Voltolini (Buscoldo, Mantua/ Italy), Concorso Gianfranco Masini (Reggio Emilia/ Italy) among others.

-Hiromi Omura has performed the title role of Madama Butterfly since 2004, receiving great acclaim from critics and audiences around the world in numerous theatres, such as the New National Theatre Tokyo, the Deutsche Oper Berlin, Opera Israeli (Tel Aviv), Montreal Opera, Malaga, Cordoba, Santander, Metz (France), Lausanne Opera, Polish National Opera (Theatre Wielki), Savonlinna Opera Festival in Finland and others.
-She made her debut in Australia in her signature role of Cio-Cio-San for Opera Australia at the Sydney Opera House and the Melbourne State Theatre and others.
+Hiromi Omura has performed the title role in Madama Butterfly since 2004, receiving great acclaim from critics and audiences around the world in numerous theatres, such as the New National Theatre Tokyo, Deutsche Oper Berlin, Opera Israeli (Tel Aviv), Montreal Opera, Malaga, Cordoba, Santander, Metz (France), Lausanne Opera, Polish National Opera (Theatre Wielki), Savonlinna Opera Festival in Finland, Opera Australia at the Sydney Opera House and the Melbourne State Theatre and others.

 In her homeland Japan, after her first appearance as Violetta (La Traviata/ Verdi) for Nikikai Opera, she made her debut in the New National Theatre Tokyo in 2004 in the role of Micaëla (Carmen/Bizet).
 Subsequently she returned to this theatre in such roles as Cio-Cio San (Madama Butterfly/Puccini), Nedda (I Pagliacci/Leoncavallo) and Elisabetta (Don Carlo/Verdi).

-Missa Solemnis (Beethoven) with the Tokyo City Philharmonic, Mass in C Minor (Mozart) with the Tokyo Philharmonic, Messiah (Handel) with l’Orchestre de Picardie, A Midsummer Night’s Dream and Elias (Mendelssohn) both with the Orchestre National de France.
-She has been invited regularly for operatic gala concerts such as Verdi gala in Montreal, Puccini gala with the Latvian National Opera, season opening gala concerts in New National Theatre Tokyo and New Years Opera concerts by NHK broadcast live TV nationwide in Japan and elsewhere.
+Missa Solemnis (Beethoven) with the Tokyo City Philharmonic, Mass in C Minor (Mozart) with the Tokyo Philharmonic, Messiah (Handel) with l’Orchestre de Picardie, and A Midsummer Night’s Dream and Elias (Mendelssohn) both with the Orchestre National de France under the baton of Kurt Mazur.
+She has been invited regularly for operatic gala concerts such as the Verdi gala in Montreal, Puccini gala with the Latvian National Opera, season opening gala concerts in New National Theatre Tokyo and New Year’s Opera concerts by NHK, broadcast on live TV nationwide in Japan and elsewhere.

 Hiromi Omura is resident in France.
-Website: www.hiromiomura.com

 |Mozart||Contessa||LE NOZZE DI FIGARO|